VERITYSETUP(8) | Maintenance Commands | VERITYSETUP(8) |

 veritysetup --data-blocks=256 --hash-offset=1052672 --root-hash-file <path> verify <data_device> <hash_device>

 Verifies device without activation (in userspace).
-Root hash passed via a file rather than inline.
+Root hash is passed via file rather than inline.

 veritysetup --fec-device=<fec_device> --fec-roots=10 format <data_device> <hash_device>

-Calculates and stores verification and encoding data for data_device.
+Calculates and stores verification and encoding data for the data_device.

 DM-VERITY ON-DISK SPECIFICATION¶

-The on-disk format specification is available at DMVerity <https://gitlab.com/cryptsetup/cryptsetup/wikis/DMVerity> page.
+The on-disk format specification is available on the DMVerity <https://gitlab.com/cryptsetup/cryptsetup/wikis/DMVerity> page.

 AUTHORS¶